Nikolai558/FE-BUDDY/ROADMAP.md

 - [ ] Prepare program for CRC formats.

+- [ ] Separate "Low" and "High" airways by appropriate altitudes

 - [ ] Complete ARTCC File management and editing
   - Break each facility up into individual maps and properties and allow the user to edit their data via GUI and have the program rebuild it each time there is a release.
 Ref: ZLC FE ASSISTANT batch file system.